SayedMujahidIqbal/SayedMujahidIqbal/README.md

 - 👋 Hi, I’m @SayedMujahidIqbal
-- 👀 I’m interested in Mern Stack Development
+- 👀 I’m a Full Stack Developmer
-- 🌱 I’m currently learning MERN Stack
 - 💞️ I’m looking to collaborate on Web Development
 - 📫 How to reach me ...